 Best "Better Salary and Benefits" Resignation Letter Example

-As an employee, resigning from a current job to go to a new job that has better benefits or salary is fairly common.
-Employers may have a cap in terms of the compensation or benefits package that they can offer their employees.
+As an employee, resigning from a current job to go to a new job with better benefits or salary is fairly common.
+Employers may have a cap in terms of the compensation or benefits package they can offer their employees.
 When they are no longer able to increase the salary of their workers, it’s common for an employee to pursue a new position or new job because of a better salary.